Fire Safety Code (450-RICR-00-00-7)

 Members of the Fire Safety Code Board of Appeal & Review shall be selected and appointed pursuant to R.I.
 Gen. Laws § 23-28.3-2.

 Members of the Fire Safety Code Board of Appeal & Review shall not sit in judgment and vote on any case in which the member, personally, is directly interested or has a potential conflict of interest.
-If the actual interest of the member is unclear, the member should not participate, abstain from voting, and then request an advisory opinion from State Ethics Commission prior to participating in comparable cases in the future.
+If the actual interest of the member is unclear, the member should recuse and not participate, and then request an advisory opinion from State Ethics Commission prior to participating in comparable cases in the future.

 The Governor shall designate one member as Chairperson pursuant to R.I.
 Gen. Laws § 23-28.3-2.
 The Chairperson shall then designate one member as Vice Chairperson subject to confirmation by the Board.